 “New Hampshire should raise the minimum wage.”

 - A full time worker earning $7.25 per hour makes less than $300 per week.
-In New Hampshire that’s barely enough to cover housing, never mind other living expenses.
-(According to an MIT study, a single person in Concord needs to earn $23,590 per year before taxes in order to afford basic necessities such as food, rent, and healthcare.
-Working full time at $7.25 means an annual income of around $15,000.)
+In New Hampshire that’s not even enough to cover the average cost of rent, never mind other living expenses.
+According to an MIT study, a single person in Concord needs to earn $25,570 per year before taxes in order to afford basic necessities such as food, rent, and healthcare.
+Working full time at $7.25 means an annual income of around $15,000.

-- Minimum wage workers generally have to spend every dollar they earn, which means any increase in their wages goes straight into boosting the revenues of businesses in their communities, helping to support the economy.
+- Minimum wage workers generally have to spend every dollar they earn.
+That means any increase in their wages goes straight into boosting the revenues of businesses in their communities, helping to support the economy.

 - It’s not just young people or those just entering the workforce who are paid minimum wage.
 Three out of four minimum wage workers are over the age of 20.

 The preceding points were made by the New Hampshire Fiscal Policy Institute in a March 2014 article, “Long Since Due: An Increase in New Hampshire’s Minimum Wage”.
 Statistics cited have been updated.